Desmond Parsons and China

 Desmond had recently completed an amazing journey to Dun Huang, with many adventures including imprisonment by warring tribes.
 He took excellent photographs of the caves there, so important that they were later acquired by the Courtauld Institute.
 Sadly, when Anne and Michael arrived they found Desmond was not well.
 He was diagnosed with Hodgkins Disease, a form of cancer which at that time was usually fatal.
 They returned to London with Desmond, leaving Desmond’s house and collection of scrolls and furniture in the hands of his friend Robert Byron, who had also arrived in Beijing.

 Desmond never returned to China and died, aged only 27, in 1937.
 His collection of Chinese art came back to Birr at the outbreak of the war, carefully packed and returned by his friend Harold Acton who was himself devastated at having to leave China.

 Patrick, Lord Oxmantown, Michael’s grandson and Desmond’s great- nephew, as a child at Birr was fascinated by this Chinese heritage.
 Partly inspired by Desmond, he too made the journey to China at a young age.
 Unlike Desmond he had better luck and stayed for some 16 years.
-He is now back at Birr with his Chinese wife Anna Lin and their children.
-They have taken a great interest in promoting Birr in China.
-Now we have many Chinese tourists and visitors and the link with China is stronger than ever.
+Many Chinese tourists visit Birr Castle Demesne each year.

 CHINA AND THE IRISH.
 (English Version)